Mourning for Judas Iscariot

 When I find myself surrounded by lies, slander, and gossip, I follow two simple steps.

 First, examine your heart.
-See if you have done wrong, need to repent and ask for forgiveness.
+See if you have done wrong and need to repent and ask for forgiveness.
 If so, humble yourself and seek reconciliation.
 If your conscience is clear, then move on to step two.

 Forgiveness and mourning